PreibischLab/RS-FISH/README.md

 <img src="https://github.com/PreibischLab/RadialSymmetryLocalization/blob/master/documents/Tutorial_screenshots/show_detections.png" alt="Embryo with smFISH spots detection overlay" width="600">

-The **Show Detections (BigDataViewer)** plugin (```Plugins > RS-FISH > Tools > Show Detections (BigDataViewer)```) can be used to visulaize the spots using the Big Data Viewer.
-In the first window are four options wether to open a saved image or csv or use the currently active image and table.
+The **Show Detections (BigDataViewer)** plugin (```Plugins > RS-FISH > Tools > Show Detections (BigDataViewer)```) can be used to visualize the spots using the Big Data Viewer.
+In the first window are four options whether to open a saved image or CSV or use the currently active image and table.
 The intensity of the overlay points can be changed with the sigma slider.

 <img src="https://github.com/PreibischLab/RadialSymmetryLocalization/blob/master/documents/Tutorial_screenshots/detection_tool_bdv.png" alt="Show detection in the Big data viewer" width="600">